paschalogu/azureterraform/ansible/README.md

 ```

-Run `Terraform init` to initialize the repository.
+Run `Terraform init` to initialize the repository

 ```bash
 terraform init